 - Screw design, number, material, and hold in the bone

 - Bone-mechanical properties as well as the health of the bone

 - Construct- direction of load and placement of plate

 Bone related factors

-The health of the bone is a factor which is often overlooked while fixing a fracture.
+The health of the bone is a factor which healthcare service providers often overlook while fixing a fracture.
 A young bone is dense in consistency and a screw holds good in such a bone.
 As the holding power of a screw is dependent on the elastic force offered by the bone, it’s obvious that the denser the bone, the stronger the hold.
 In the elderly people, the bone is porotic, being less dense than young bone.
 The holding elasticity of porotic bone is a lower magnitude as well as leads to inferior screw hold.
 Therefore, the mechanical properties of bone and health are of importance in this context.